 - Books and magazines in a reasonable amount to read during the flight;

-- *Passengers traveling with babies: one portable crib, food and clothes to be worn during the flight;
+- Passengers traveling with babies: one portable crib, one small bag with food and clothes to wear during the flight;

-- *Incapacitated passengers or passengers with reduced mobility: one pair of crutches, prosthetic devices or other articles considered indispensable for their locomotion (for wheelchair transportation, please verify the available information in “checked baggage”);
+- Incapacitated passengers, or passengers with reduced mobility: one pair of crutches, prosthetic devices, or other articles considered indispensable for their locomotion.

 We recommend the transportation of the following items as carry-on baggage:

 - Money, checks, credit cards, credit documents, bonds and other securities;